violetcircus/viviscrobbler/README.md

     a.
 I'm a recovering Spotify user, and the majority of my last.fm history is in the format spotify provides: only the first artist in is scrobbled when multiple are present on a song, and the rest are discarded.
 As far as I could tell from a cursory look, no other scrobbler for MPD has this behaviour - this presented a problem, as I wanted to have backwards compatibility with my old listens.

-    b.
+    a.
 I recently got an ipod 5 and put rockbox on it, and wanted the listening history from that to be backwards compatible too.
-2. i wanted to learn go, and figured this would be fun.
+1. i wanted to learn go, and figured this would be fun.
 ## installation:
 either use the compiled release files or clone the repo and build it yourself - or, alternatively, use go install.
 ### dependencies: